material-components/material-components-android/docs/components/TextField.md

-style, don't forget to set `editTextStyle` to either a `@style/Widget.Material3.TextInputEditText.*` style or to a custom one that inherits from that. <br/> The `TextInputLayout` styles set `materialThemeOverlay` that overrides `editTextStyle` with the specific `TextInputEditText` style needed.
+style, don't forget to set `editTextStyle` to either a `@style/Widget.Material3.TextInputEditText.*` style or to a custom one that inherits from that. <br/> The `TextInputLayout` styles set `materialThemeOverlay` to override `editTextStyle` with the specific `TextInputEditText` style needed.
 Therefore, you don't need to specify a style tag on the edit text.